SweetDate-Calendar/sd_docs/hosted_services/index.md

 # Hosted Services

-CLP will provide hosted infrastructure to make it easier for developers, testers, and early adopters to explore the system, test integrations, and evaluate its capabilities without having to deploy it themselves.
+Sweet-Date will provide hosted infrastructure to make it easier for developers, testers, and early adopters to explore the system, test integrations, and evaluate its capabilities without having to deploy it themselves.

 These services are designed for demonstration and development purposes — not for production use — and will evolve over time as the platform matures.